Tommahawk65/MS1-new-/README.md

   - This page allows users to send a question to band, it also allows the band to receive emails from potential customers for marketing.

+  - The form has validation functionality to enure the user sends the correct information.
+No empty felids are allowed and the user must submit a valid email address with an @ symbol.

 ## Testing

 ### User Stories Testing